V2.2: Building a web app

 Hanami provides an action generator we can use to create this action.
 Running this command will create the home show action:

-We can find this action in our app directory at app/actions/home/show.rb:
+We can find this action in our app directory at app/actions/home/index.rb:

 module Bookshelf